rjohnsen/hhc-2025/content/act3/hack-a-gnome/_index.md

 #### Finding exploitable vector

 From the endpoints we see that there is just one endpoint taking any form of input, _/ctrlsignals_.
 We know from the hints that we are facing prototype poisoning, and this endpoint seems to fit the bill.

-##### Uncovering the template rendering engine
+So lets toy some further.

-By sending a single `'` we can make the system fail at parsing the input:
+By sending a single _'_ we can make the system fail at parsing the input:

 ```
 SyntaxError: Unexpected token ' in JSON at position 0    at JSON.parse (<anonymous>)    at /app/server.js:121:33    at Layer.handle [as handle_request] (/app/node_modules/express/lib/router/layer.js:95:5)    at next (/app/node_modules/express/lib/router/route.js:149:13)    at Route.dispatch (/app/node_modules/express/lib/router/route.js:119:3)    at Layer.handle [as handle_request] (/app/node_modules/express/lib/router/layer.js:95:5)    at /app/node_modules/express/lib/router/index.js:284:15    at Function.process_params (/app/node_modules/express/lib/router/index.js:346:12)    at next (/app/node_modules/express/lib/router/index.js:280:10)    at /app/server.js:49:9